sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/alerts/index.md

 #### Alert on 404

-We know it shouldn't happen but sometimes your page reference a 404 or an 50x.
+We know it shouldn't happen but sometimes your page reference a 404 or a 50x.
 Let us alert on that!

 ![Alert on errors]({{site.baseurl}}/img/alerts/response-code.png)
 {: .img-thumbnail-center}

-And the query looks like this:
+And the query looks like this (modify the excludes so that it matches what you need):

 ![Alert on error query]({{site.baseurl}}/img/alerts/response-code-query.png) {: .img-thumbnail}